Human sexuality is an integral part of the human experience—we are all sexual beings.

 I can tell you personally that the Bible is my True North.
 It helps me understand Who God is and how to have a relationship with Him.
 The Bible gives me a way to view the world that makes sense to me, brings me comfort and instruction—and peace.

-I am praying for you to pick a up a Bible—for the first time or again—and am excited by the journey you are about to take.
+I am praying for you to pick up a Bible—for the first time or again—and am excited by the journey you are about to take.
 God will be right by your side, showing the way.
 “Your word is a lamp for my feet, a light on my path.”
 (Psalm 119:105, NIV)

 For More Information